Ironclad-Project/Gloire/README.md

 ```

 These commands will generate a bootable disk image that can be burned to
 storage media or be booted by several emulators.
-All programs will be built
-and added to the image, if instead, a minimal install is desired, one can
-replace `build-all` with `build minimal`.

 A list of the tools needed for compilation of the OS are: